kazunori279/dockerfiles/fluentd-bigquery-sample/README.md

 SELECT * FROM [bq_test.access_log] LIMIT 1000
 ```

 That's it!
 You've just confirmed the nginx log are collected by Fluentd, imported to BigQuery and shown on the Browser Tool.
+You may use Apache Bench tool or etc to hit the web page with more traffic to see how Fluentd + BigQuery can handle high volume logs in real time.
+It can support up to 10K rows/sec by default (and you can extend it to 100K rows/sec by requesting).

 ## Inside Dockerfile and td-agent.conf